Article

 One of the unique features of the reporting process under the CSRD is its emphasis on double materiality, which essentially means that companies need to report on two facets of their operations:

-For example, following a double materiality audit, an infrastructure company might need to report on the health and safety of its staff at a particular site, as well as the risk of flooding of the site to the company’s profitability.
+For example, following a double materiality audit, an infrastructure company might need to report on the health and safety of its staff at a particular site and the risk of flooding to the company’s profitability.

-Similarly, a clothing brand might be required to report on employee churn in its factories, as well as the risk of civil or political unrest on its ability to produce clothing items and subsequent financial profitability.
+Similarly, a clothing brand might be required to report on employee churn in its factories and the risk of civil or political unrest on its ability to produce clothing items and subsequent financial profitability.

 Impact Materiality: How the firm impacts ESG